db47h/go-decnumber/README.md

 	make test       # test using the syso file, compiling it if necessary make clean      # the usual + removes the syso file.

-In the early days of the package, running tests using the Go->C wrappers (for only 2 C files) took 3 seconds on my workstation, versus only 1 second when using the syso mechanism.
+Running tests using the Go->C wrappers takes 6.7 seconds on my workstation, versus only 1.6 second when using the syso mechanism.

 [syso]: https://code.google.com/p/go-wiki/wiki/GcToolchainTricks#Use_syso_file_to_embed_arbitrary_self-contained_C_code